antfu/vscode-file-nesting-config/extension/README.md

 }
 ```

-It will checks for update every 12 hours by default.
+It will check for update every 12 hours by default.
 You can also do it manually by executing command `File Nesting Updater: Update config now`.

 ## License